ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ## Changes to Terminology and Definitions

-The following changes were made to the Terminology and Defintions section.
+The following changes were made to the Terminology and Definitions section.

 ### Terms Added